ABD-01/Flask-Protobuf/Notes.md

 [f.name for f in a.DESCRIPTOR.fields]
 ```

-See {meth}`tmcvp_protoserver.utils.MessageToTable` for entire code, but here is the gist
+See {meth}`protoserver.utils.MessageToTable` for entire code, but here is the gist

 ```{code-block} python